Philadelphia Writing Project

 EQUITY & PLANNING INSIGHTS

-While Mr. Smith planned and taught this unit prior to the publication of Gholdy Muhammad's Cultivating Genius (2020, 2021) and Culturally and Historically Relevant Literacies framework, many of the five pursuits are present in the unit design:
+While Mr. Smith planned and taught this unit prior to the publication of Gholdy Muhammad's Cultivating Genius (2020) and Unearthing Joy (2023), many of the five pursuits are present in the unit design:

-Intellectualism: Students learned about early Europeans colonization and conflict with peoples indigenous to the Americas.
+Intellectualism: Students learn about early Europeans colonization and conflict with peoples indigenous to the Americas.
 A revision of this unit would emphasize the histories and cultures of Indigenous peoples prior to European contact.

-Criticality: Students identified which texts were told from a Eurocentric perspective and recognized that there were often silences in the curated historical record regarding the Taíno.
+Criticality: Students identify which texts were told from a Eurocentric perspective and recognized that there were often silences in the curated historical record regarding the Taíno.

 In a more recent version of this unit, Mr. Smith asked seventh graders to use digital manufacturing tools like a 3D printer and a CNC router that carves in wood and plastic to create prototype monument and memorial designs.
 As they were learning skills to use these tools, students designed artifacts that highlighted something about themselves, about their own identities as young people.